Lesko02/BioJournals.jl/README.md

 ?JournaledString    # To view the docstring about the JournaledString type
 ```

-this produces this in the REPL:
+produces this in the REPL:

 ```console
 search: JournaledString JournalEntry unsafe_string